korkutlab/targetscore/zeptosensPkg/inst/shiny/www/ts_input.md

 # Citation for Data and Algorithm Usage

-Please cite the following when using these data: Anil K.et al ...
+Please cite the following when using the example data/source code/TargetScore calculator:
+Anil Korkut, Heping Wang, Augustin Luna.

 # Target Score Result File